hipe/tmx/lib/skylab/git-viz/doc/issues/003-the-API-action-narrative.md

 ## :#storypoint-20

+adding a term to this list will create an oridnary attr writer for it that is then made weirdly private. doing this tells the iambic request parser that this is a field that can be set via iambic parameters.  at #storypoint-30 this is implemented.

+## :#storypoint-25

 life is easier when we model it such that there is a common-denominator set of fields shared universally by every action. but the particular composition of that list (in terms of both shallow names and deep semantics) will flux